Limych/ha-apparent-temperature/info.md

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Temperature Feels Like".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Apparent Temperature".

 {% endif %}
 ## Useful Links